 Please don’t follow his advice on nursing.

-As obnoxious as his bad advice is, he was giving it because he was concerned about the high rate of infant mortality and he recognized that something could and should be done about it– that wasn’t always the case, it was long thought by the majority that babies just die easily /shrug/ god’s will, etc. It was the rise of pediatrics, the development of the scientific method and its use in public health, which has helped us reduce infant mortality in some parts of the world (there is still a lot of work to do).
+As obnoxious as his bad advice is, he was giving it because he was concerned about the high rate of infant mortality and he recognized that something could and should be done about it.
+That wasn’t always the case: it was long thought by the majority that babies just die easily /shrug/ God’s Will, etc. It was the rise of pediatrics, the development of the scientific method and its use in public health, which has helped us reduce infant mortality in some parts of the world (there is still a lot of work to do).

 Well, I hope you enjoy this format!
-I have a couple more of these lined up– if you have a primary source you would like to have me create a read-along for, please let me know.
+I have a couple more of these lined up.
+If you have a primary source you would like to have me create a read-along for, please let me know.